Annual Contract Value (ACV) Definition and Calculation

 The ACV sales formula may differ depending on how the company intends to use the results, but the ARR formula is uniform across all SaaS companies.

-Depending on the company’s choices, ACV may include initial or one-time contract charges, but ARR may not have initial or past contract prices.
+ACV may include initial or one-time contract charges depending on the company’s choices, but ARR may not have initial or past contract prices.

 When calculating ACV and ARR, the values differ, so when should you utilize each metric?
-To be honest, ACV isn’t a relevant measure, but when combined with other SaaS KPIs, it can provide some vital information.
+ACV isn’t a relevant measure, but it can provide vital information when combined with other SaaS KPIs.
 ARR is something you can and should track independently.

 Customer A signs a one-year deal for $1000 and pays monthly.